TechWriterMelissa/daily-ux-writing-challenge/day-10.md

 -prices vary by location
 -see what's in stock near you
 -for the best experience
+-find cars near you
+-get personalized pricing

 Copy Ideas
 -We use this information to connect you with accurate pricing and availability / Get accurate pricing and availability
--This information helps us
+-This information helps us find cars and pricing in your region
 -Find out what's in stock at your local dealer
+-Find models and pricing available in your region

 ## Discussion
 I can understand needing the postal code, but why the first name?
 At first I thought maybe to deter bots?
+I did some quick research to see what's happening with car manufacturer websites and other sites that list cars for sale.
+Some of the manufacturers ask for a location, and sometimes the location is autopopulated (not sure if that's from cookies or saved from previous visits).
+Nobody asks for a name.
+Of those that ask for a postal code, it's usually a notification served on the home page such as "set your location."